 Members of the Hall of Fame represent over a century of athletic success and are memorialized on the Hall of Fame display in the Wendell Center.

-Athletes and coaches from all Varsity sports, including sports that may have been discontinued, may be considered.
+Athletes, coaches and teams from all Varsity sports, including sports that may have been discontinued, may be considered.
 Examples include but are not limited to football, golf, equestrian, volleyball, cheerleading, soccer, basketball, lacrosse, swimming, track & field, tennis, lacrosse, cross country, baseball and sailing.

 - Elizabeth Anderson (2006 Honorary) - Fan